Table of Contents

 In the past few years, we saw two Boeing 737 Max aircraft crashes that shook the airline industry and plummeted the confidence people had in one of the largest airline manufacturers in the world.
 The problem in the automated flight control system resulted in the aircraft acting on its own a few minutes after takeoff.

-Investigations revealed that the pilots were not informed of such technology and nor did they have the right training, resulting in fatally devastating consequences due to lack of regulatory oversight and automated system failures.
+Investigations revealed that the pilots were not informed of such technology nor had the right training, resulting in fatally devastating consequences due to a lack of regulatory oversight and automated system failures.
 Flying cars need to have automated systems to succeed, but there is a risk of system failure, which can result in fatal accidents.

 Public acceptance is a huge concern surrounding flying cars, especially when these vehicles start to become more prevalent.
 The main concern is whether or not residents will allow flying cars to fly in the air over their private property.
 There is also a whole horde of privacy and law enforcement issues.